LeafBorn/Sarcastic-AI-Telegram-Bot/README.md

 ```

-🧠 How It Works
+## 🧠 How It Works

 User sends a message to the Telegram bot

 Aiogram handles the update asynchronously

+## 🧰 Tech Stack

+Python 3.9+

+- Aiogram – Telegram Bot Framework

+- Google Gemini API – AI model

+- asyncio

+- python-dotenv – Environment variable management

-Message is forwarded to Gemini AI
+- Message is forwarded to Gemini AI

-Gemini generates a response
+- Gemini generates a response

-Bot sends the response back to the user
+- Bot sends the response back to the user